There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 In many cases, air pollution exacerbates pre-existing cardiorespiratory illnesses—individuals suffering from asthma, for example, are particularly vulnerable.

-Some of the people that might be most affected might be:
+Some of the people that might be most at risk might be:

-People with pre existing health conditions (particularly respiratory conditions)
+People with pre existing health conditions (like asthma and other conditions affecting the airways, respiratory system and lungs)

 [ … neighbourhoods, cities and people might be at more risk if they are] sited near environmental hazards, such as highways, power plants, and industrial complexes